 - Your diet in a nutshell: Eat a plant-based diet.
 Dairy and eggs are optional.

 - Read this guide.
-If you have more questions, ask them in the discussion section when you check in to Lift.
+If you have more questions, ask them in the responses.

 - Get a diet buddy.
-Ask a family member, friend or coworker to join the Quantified Diet and help keep you accountable.
+Ask a family member, friend or coworker to join the diet with you.